Do LLMs Encode Functional Importance of Reasoning Tokens?: Distillation Experiments

+We further analyze three key aspects of our compressed-reasoning distillation approach.
+First, we quantify the computational cost of greedy pruning (Appendix~\ref{app:compute_cost}), showing that while the naive implementation scales superlinearly with sequence length, it is a one-time offline preprocessing step and admits practical optimizations.
+Second, we evaluate the readability and structural integrity of pruned traces (Appendix~\ref{app:corruption}), finding that even at 30\% token reduction, degradation is primarily surface-level, with semantic coherence and mathematical state largely preserved.
+Third, we study the behavior of students trained on pruned data (Appendix~\ref{app:student_behavior}), observing that they learn to generate proportionally shorter reasoning traces without meaningful loss in semantics or structure.

-Overall, pruned reasoning supports effective distillation across datasets, models, and keep fractions, outperforming the frontier-model–supervised \texttt{TokenSkip} baseline.
-This suggests that greedy pruning preserves tokens important for answer generation and motivates a closer analysis of the induced importance structure, which we study next.
+Together, these results indicate that greedy pruning removes redundant tokens while preserving those critical for answer generation, motivating a closer analysis of the induced importance structure, which we study next.